zen-lang/zen/README.md

 That's how starting from one **entry point** namespace, your project can import only used modules and models from other packages.

-Rest of symbolic keys in namespace define models and keyword keys define tags.
+Rest of symbolic keys in namespace define models.

 Just like in clojure namespace you may refer one model from another located in one namespace by short name (`symbol`) and refer between namespaces by full name - (`namespace.name/symbol`)